carljm/django-adminfiles/README.rst

 ``adminfiles/render/image/default.html``,
 ``adminfiles/render/default.html``.

+If a file should be rendered as if it had a different mime type (e.g. an image you want to link to rather than display), pass the ``as`` option with the mime type you want it rendered as (where either the sub-type or the entire mime-type can be replaced with ``default``).
+For instance, with the default available templates if you wanted to link to an image file, you could use ``<<<my-image:as=default>>>``.

 Two rendering templates are included with ``django-adminfiles``:
 ``adminfiles/render/image/default.html`` (used for any type of image) and ``adminfiles/render/default.html`` (used for any other type of